abdulrehman-11/abdulrehman-11/README.md

 ### I design production-grade AI agents and automation workflows

-I am an AI Agent & Automation Architect with 8 years of experience building production-grade systems using LangGraph, n8n, RAG, and Python.
-I design AI agents, voice bots, and automation workflows that scale operations with complete visibility and control.
+As an AI Agent & Automation Architect with 8 years of experience, I use LangGraph, n8n, RAG, and Python to build systems that scale operations with complete visibility and control.

 ## Expertise